kmisiewicz/AssetReferenceViewer/README.md

-# Project Curator
+# Asset Reference Viewer

 A convenient tool to cleanup and maintain your Unity projects !
-**Project Curator** is an Unity Editor window that, based on the currently selected Asset, displays the following information :
+**Asset Reference Viewer** is an Unity Editor window that, based on the currently selected Asset, displays the following information :

 - Each asset it depends on (called **dependencies**)